ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/netlify-github-oauth.md

 ## Netlify UI settings

+Enable Identity in your site’s Netlify UI settings.

 When you complete application registration with GitHub, you need to add the **Client ID** and **Client Secret** to your Netlify site:

 1. Go to **Site settings > Access control > OAuth**.